bazelbuild/bazel/docs/FAQ.md

 We still have to refactor the interfaces between the public code in Bazel and our internal extensions frequently.
 This makes it hard to do much development in the open.

-TODO(bazel-team): link to roadmap.
+See our [governance plan](governance.md) for more details.

 How do I contact the team?